LunarEclipseStudios/From-The-Fog/README.md

 ![logo](https://user-images.githubusercontent.com/106862027/194214856-bdd29bb7-8e81-44c0-ba6f-3fba6a902a38.png)
 ## Mod/Datapack for Minecraft: Java Edition

+# You can't see him, but I promise he can see you...

 From The Fog is a Minecraft mod/datapack that adds Herobrine in the most vanilla and spooky way possible.

 ![2022-10-05_23 58 50](https://user-images.githubusercontent.com/106862027/194214980-535ad164-fd5c-4163-94c7-3b616eac2cac.png)
 ![2](https://user-images.githubusercontent.com/106862027/194215617-58532519-8155-45d0-9e2b-204e824d1c81.png)
 ![3](https://user-images.githubusercontent.com/106862027/194215624-19fc1c76-dfe5-4be4-93f2-80135feadef8.png)